-In the next few sections, we’ll review the basics of business expenses and some of their categorization, how the IRS defines them and what’s eligible for deduction, 25 of the most common expenses and how to stay on top of your costs so you can run your organization.
+Let’s review the basics of business expenses and their categorization, how the IRS defines them and what’s eligible for deductions.
+Here are the most common business expenses and how to stay on top of your costs so you can run your organization.

-Although business expenses can eat into an organization’s working capital, many of them can be written off as a tax deduction.
+Although business expenses can eat into an organization’s working capital, many of them can be written off as tax deductions.

-So what constitutes a tax-deductible business expense?
-According to Section 162 of the Internal Revenue Code, a business expense must be considered both “ordinary and necessary.”
+So what constitutes tax-deductible business expenses?
+According to Section 162 of the Internal Revenue Code, a business expense must be considered both “ordinary and necessary” to be included among business tax deductions.
 Ordinary expenses are costs that are common and widely-accepted in your industry or business, while necessary expenses are costs viewed as helpful and appropriate for your trade or business.
-Examples of ordinary and necessary business expenses include employee benefits, rental fees, local, state and/or federal taxes, business loan interest and any insurance.
+Business expenses examples include employee benefits, rental fees, local, state and/or federal taxes, business loan interest and any insurance.

-These expenses are often referred to as “the cost of doing business” and are tax-deductible, in most cases, for-profit businesses.
-For example, business meals, home offices and employee benefits are all deductible business expenses.
+These expenses are often referred to as “the cost of doing business” and are tax deductible, in most cases.
+For example, business meals, home offices and employee benefits are all tax deductible business expenses.

 While business expenses are representative of day-to-day operational costs, capital expenses are the costs a business incurs for specific assets that will provide benefits beyond the tax year in which it’s purchased.
 For example, if you own a manufacturing business and you buy lathes and 3-D printers, these purchases should be recorded as capital expenses and, therefore, can’t be deducted as business expenses.

-When determining how to classify an expense, the IRS recommends segmenting business expenses into the following categories:
+When determining what to classify as l business expense deductions, the IRS recommends segmenting business expenses into the following categories:

 - Expenses used to determine your COGS (cost of goods sold)